JackMoaby/RitAngle-2023/README.md

 # 2023 Ritangle Competition
 > [Ritangle Website](https://mei.org.uk/ritangle/) ⟵ Tempremental link

-## Notes for the evening:
-- Set up all of the computers, logged in, with the ritangle question page open
-- Open each of the questions as they come out, one on each computer
-- Let everyone FFA for each of the solutions
-- Note down who did each one and collate the solutions later for this repo
-- Pizza

 ## Solutions
 ### Stage 1
 | Question(s) | Credit | Solution(s) |